Whittling eyes in wood spirits

 - Round the eyeball and make a stop cut along the top of the bottom eyelid with a detail knife.
 Cut up to the stop cut using the same knife along the upper eyelid.
 Go down to the stop cut along the lower eyelid, rounding the eyeball into stop cuts.

 - Choose amongst your options how you want to finish the eye.
 The upper eyelid should stick out more than the lower eyelid.
 Paint the carving if you wish to, and you are done.
-If you want to apply a natural finish, carve the iris and pupil.
+Carve the iris and pupil if you want to apply a natural finish.

 - Get ready to carve the iris using a 1/16″ (2mm) #6 gouge to make a stop cut around the iris.
 The eyelids hide a part of the iris, and that does not happen if you are making a surprised or scared expression.
 Make a little shadow and clean up the iris with a detail knife and micro gouge.